Mar 17, 2021

 Increased Self-Awareness

 By answering questions about their own personality, many respondents find that they gain more insight into how they behave in the workplace.
-Reading the results can increase the self-awareness of the candidate, as they can easily see their strengths and areas in which they may like to develop their skills.
+Reading the results can increase the candidate's self-awareness, as they can easily see their strengths and areas in which they may like to develop their skills.

 Easily Narrow Down Your Candidate Pool

-If you’re struggling to cut down your shortlist to a realistic number of people to interview, the 16PF (Sixteen Personality Factor Questionnaire) can help.
+If you’re struggling to reduce your shortlist to a realistic number of people to interview, the 16PF (Sixteen Personality Factor Questionnaire) can help.
 After having applicants complete this assessment, you will know more about each individual, and that can help you decide who to bring in to interview.

 Informed Interview Process

 Having additional information about your candidates when coming into the interview is useful, as you already know quite a lot about these people before you ask them anything.
-If you have any concerns following the results of the personality test, you can steer your questions to find out more about these potential problem areas.
-It also provides a way to talk to candidates about their strengths and weaknesses from the results of the test.
+If you have any concerns following the personality test results, you can steer your questions to find out more about these potential problem areas.
+It also provides a way to talk to candidates about their strengths and weaknesses from the test results.

 Support Desired Workplace Culture

-It’s likely that you have a desired workplace culture that your organization is aiming to achieve.
-To support culture change, your hiring process must be tied in with the strategy.
+You likely have a desired workplace culture your organization aims to achieve.
+To support culture change, your hiring process must align with the strategy.
 That means hiring the right kinds of people who will change up your organization for the better.
-For example, if you want people to speak their minds more, then you can use a personality assessment to hire someone who is direct and honest.
+For example, if you want people to speak their minds more, you can use a personality assessment to hire someone who is direct and honest.

 Hire for Team Fit

-Another advantage of using the 16PF (Sixteen Personality Factor Questionnaire) during recruitment is that you can locate a candidate who will be an ideal fit within the team they will go into.
+Another advantage of using the 16PF (Sixteen Personality Factor Questionnaire) during recruitment is that you can locate a candidate who will be an ideal fit within the team they will join.
 Teams work best when there are a variety of personalities in them, as this fosters creativity, problem-solving, and cooperation.
-If everyone was the same, it would be harder for the group to come up with new ideas.
+If everyone was the same, it would be harder for the group to develop new ideas.
 Find a person who complements the existing personalities within the team.

-Many hiring managers include a personality assessment in the recruitment process, expecting it to predict how well someone will perform in the job.
+Many hiring managers include a personality assessment in the recruitment process, expecting it to predict how well someone will perform.
 However, that’s not the main goal of a personality test.
 They can tell you a lot about how someone works, which can assist you in finding the best ways to manage that person and decide whether they are likely to fit into the team.
 However, they are not hugely indicative of job performance when used alone.
-In order to most accurately predict job performance, hiring managers would need to use an assessment that includes both personality traits and cognitive ability questions.
+To most accurately predict job performance, hiring managers would need to use an assessment that includes both personality traits and cognitive ability questions.

 Reliability of Answers

-Whether intentionally or unconsciously, many job candidates will answer personality tests by selecting the responses that they think the hiring manager would prefer.
+Many job candidates will answer personality tests intentionally or unconsciously by selecting the responses they think the hiring manager would prefer.
 This can make the results of the 16PF (Sixteen Personality Factor Questionnaire) largely invalid or hard to interpret in any meaningful fashion.

-Personality Tests are extremely helpful in the hiring process
+Personality Tests are Beneficial in the Hiring Process

 Gain a competitive edge with data-informed talent decisions.